 by Colleen M. Kuusinen, Assistant Director for SoTL

 If the first question you're asking yourself is, "Should I use qualitative or quantitative methods?" you may be skipping some important questions.
-The first is, of course, your research question.
-As a reminder, there are often two types of questions faculty are investigating in SoTL studies: "What works for what instructional goal?" and "What is happening?" studies.
 Check out our "Getting Started" page to review these types of research questions.

-You likely first considered final, or summative, assessments (assignments) in your course: exams, papers, presentations or other final products that students typically produce towards the end of your course.
+You have likely considered final, or summative, assessments (assignments) in your course: exams, papers, presentations or other final products that students typically produce towards the end of your course.
 These are fine sources of data--keep in mind, however, that these assignments may represent the synthesis of different skills and forms of knowledge beyond the scope of your SoTL study.
-In addition, it's best to have multiple sources of data that help to make student learning visible.
-Think about these other formative assessments that you can use to collect data on how and what students are learning as your study progresses:
+Think about formative assessments that you can use to collect data on how and what students are learning as your study progresses:

 - Selected questions from an exam or standardized assessment measure

 - Classroom Assessment Techniques, or CATs, a form of active learning

 - Evidence of student thinking: Observation of students (recorded as field notes), audio recordings of student group work, think-alouds

 - Instructor reflections: Your own written reflections on student learning and how that relates to your instruction

 - Student self-report of learning: Interviews or focus groups with students (current or past), surveys.
 The UGA-CTL conducts mid-semester formative evaluations (MSFEs) each semester than can constitute data for a SoTL study.
 This means we can collect and synthesize data for you!